Cheesy Brussels Sprouts Gratin

 The whole mixture gets added to a baking dish and is topped with more cheese (duh) and then baked for about 25 minutes.
 THAT’S IT!
 Pretty easy as far as Thanksgiving sides go.

-- 3 pounds of brussels sprouts, trimmed and halved
+- 3 pounds of Ocean Mist Brussels sprouts, trimmed and halved

 - 3 cloves of garlic, minced